ibr4qr/ben-eater-machine-code-assembler/README.md

 Assemble to machineCode assembler of the Bean-eater 8 bit Computer.

-This Project will be coupled with the Bean Eater Virtual Machine.
+This Project will be coupled with the Bean Eater Virtual Machine ( https://github.com/ibr4qr/ben-eater-VM ).

 Should be good any language since we don't need any low level control.